Interactive Dimensionality Reduction for Comparative Analysis: Methodology

 \subsection{Unified Linear Comparative Analysis (\name{})}

 Here, we introduce \name{}, which unifies and enhances cPCA and LDA. \name{} embraces functionalities of various linear DR methods, including PCA, cPCA, LDA, among others.
-As the intermediate product of \name{}, we introduce a generalized version of cPCA (gcPCA), which enables the analyst to apply cPCA to any number of groups.
+As the intermediate product of \name{}, we introduce a generalized version of cPCA (gcPCA), which enables analysts to apply cPCA to any number of groups.